frc3322/part-management-system/code-docs/frontend/utilities.md

 }
 ```

-This completes the comprehensive overview of the Part Management System's source code structure and organization.
+This completes the comprehensive overview of Aerie Part Management's source code structure and organization.